phil-stein/mooh_engine/README.md

     - [ ] texture ?
       - uncompressed for faster load time
     - [ ] shader spir-v ?
+  - [ ] only clear outline buffer when deselecting

 ## sus amogus
   - when parenting broke and i fixed it by setting 'is_moved' in 'state_update_global_model()'